GoogleChrome/web.dev/content/accessible/labels-and-text-alternatives/index.md

 When an element's name is combined with the element's **role**, it gives the user context so they can understand what type of element they're interacting with, and how it is represented on the page.
-If a name is not present, then a screen reader will only announce the element's role.
+If a name is not present, then a screen reader only announces the element's role.
 Imagine trying to navigate a page and hearing, "button", "checkbox", "image" without any additional context.
 This is why labeling and text alternatives are crucial to a good, accessible experience.

 ## Inspect an element's name
-It's easy to check an element's accessible name using Chrome's DevTools.
+It's easy to check an element's accessible name using Chrome's DevTools:

 1. Right-click on an element and choose **Inspect**.
-This will open the DevTools Elements panel.
+This opens the DevTools Elements panel.
 1. In the Elements panel, look for the **Accessibility** pane.
 It may be hidden behind a `»` symbol.